Appendix of Epididymis Disorders

 9. Post-Surgical Complications: Surgery in the groin region can sometimes affect the epididymis.

-10. Congenital Anomalies: Abnormal development of the epididymis.
+10. Anomalies: Abnormal development of the epididymis.

 11. Blockage of the Ducts: Obstruction from debris or stone formation.